ISISComputingGroup/EPICS-refl/BlockServer/blockserver_docs/configuration_rules.rst

 #.
 If an IOC's macros or pvsets changes then restart the IOC on a configuration change
 #.
 It should be possible to force IOCs to restart on a configuration change even if the macros or pvsets have not changed
+#.
+An IOC is only included in a configuration/component if its auto-start setting is true